mlflow/mlflow/docs/source/tracking.rst

 Adding Tags to Runs
 ~~~~~~~~~~~~~~~~~~~

-The :py:func:`mlflow.tracking.MlflowClient.set_tag` function lets you add custom tags to runs.
+The :py:func:`mlflow.MlflowClient.set_tag` function lets you add custom tags to runs.
 A tag can only have a single unique value mapped to it at a time.
 For example:

 .. code-block:: py